Levington Research Station

 The Levington Research Station is a fertiliser research institute in Suffolk.

 History

 Fisons

-It was opened by Fisons in 1957.
-It received a Civic Trust Award in 1959.
-Fisons sold the property in 1981.
+It would be 60 acres.
+The other research site of Fisons was Chesterford Park Research Station.

+It was opened on Tuesday May 7 1957 by Sir Alec Todd FRS, a Scottish biochemist, who won the Nobel Prize in Chemistry that same year for his important work on the phosphate structure of DNA, and attended by Sir Clavering Fison.

 Around three hundred people worked at the site and it was one of Europe's largest research institutes in the field of fertiliser.

 Ownership

 On 1 January 1960, Fisons Horticulture and Fisons Fertilisers were formed.
 The research site worked with both.

 The horticultural division of Fisons was sold off for £25.4m in a management buy out in 1994 known as Levington Horticulture; the division had around 280 people and around 26% of the UK market, turning over £47m.
 In 1997 this division was sold on again to the present ownership.

 Fertiliser

 The research site developed the first specialist sports turf fertiliser; typical agricultural fertiliser was too concentrated: this is now found at all main golf courses across Europe under the Greensmaster brand.
 Levington Horticulture also made Turfclear herbicide, and had a Royal Warrant.